Supervised Contrastive Learning for Recommendation: METHODOLOGY

 \section{METHODOLOGY}

-We present the proposed paradigm of Supervised Constrastive Learning(SCL) for recommendation system.
-The learning process is divided into two stages, as shown in the figure \ref{framework}.
-First, we use supervised constrastive learning as the pre-training part to learn preliminary representations, and then apply the BPR loss to fine-tune the model.

-In this section, we first introduce how to perform data augmentation to generate multiple views, and then introduce the design details of SCL.
-The two-stage training method is adopted because BPR loss uses interactions as input, while contrastive learning uses nodes as input.
+We present the proposed paradigm of supervised constrastive learning for recommendation system.
+The learning process is divided into two parts, as shown in the Figure \ref{framework}.
+We use multi-task learning to train the model, with the BPR loss as the main task and contrastive learning loss as the auxiliary task \cite{rendle2012bpr}.In this section, we first introduce how to perform data augmentation to generate multiple views, and then introduce the design details of SCL.

-SCL focuses on recommended task, hoping to make similar nodes similar in the representation space, and address the limitations of the comparative learning framework used in SGL, which makes SCL more suitable for recommendation systems.